d-exclaimation/pioneer/Documentation/guides/getting-started/setup.md

 # Setup

-In this guide, we will be using [Graphiti](https://github.com/GraphQLSwift/Graphiti) and setting up Vapor from scratch with using the template.
+In this guide, we will be using [Graphiti](https://github.com/GraphQLSwift/Graphiti) and setting up Vapor from scratch without using any template.

 ## Prerequisites

-Obviously, Pioneer require Swift installed.
+Obviously, Pioneer requires Swift installed.
 Swift can be installed for most operation systems, just follow the official guide from [swift.org](https://www.swift.org/download/)

 | Platform | Toolchain                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |